nickbrowndev/pheonix/phoenix-project.md

 ** A boy-scout troop can only move at a pace dictated by the slowest member.
 Put the slowest member first to prevent others from going too far ahead.
 ** Release all work in accordance to the rate it can be consumed by the constraint.
 This sets the tempo of work for the organisation.

+# Definition of Done
+Without a definition of done, one team can 'complete' their work, but may not have achieved everything they need to to hand over the task to the next team.
+Part of the responsibility for this is determining up-front what a task should achieve, with consideration for the next steps in the process.

 # What is "Work"?
 Four types of work: